ludelgad/ludelgad.github.io/index.md

 </p> Here is my [CV](https://ludelgad.github.io/files/Delgado_CV.pdf) and my [JMP](https://ludelgad.github.io/files/JMP_Delgado.pdf).

 <p align="left" >
 I am broadly interested in labor economics and applied microeconomics.
-My current research projects focus on questions related to immigration, minimum wages, monopsony power, and local labor markets.
+My current research projects focus on questions related to immigration, minimum wages, labor market power, and local labor market shocks.
 I visited the Economics Department at UC Berkeley in the Fall of 2022.
 </p>

  - I am also a researcher at the Institute for Economic Analysis (IAE)-CSIC and a Short-Term Consultant at the World Bank